-Since our implementation explores some variations on the ordering of interactions among agents (a general topic known in Swarm as "scheduling"), we have designed the code with many features that can be changed when the program is created (compiled) and when it is run .
+Since our implementation explores some variations on the ordering of interactions among agents (a general topic known in Swarm as "scheduling"), we have designed the code with many features that can be changed when the program is created (compiled) and when it is run.

 Axelrod's model repeatedly selects one agent at random and conducts the interaction.
-Because of anomalies observed in the follow-up study by Estein and Axtell (see Axtel, et. al, 1996), it is probably more prudent to employ a Knight's tour approach, in which the agents are randomly sorted and each is given an opportunity to interact before starting through the list again.
+Because of anomalies observed in the follow-up study (see Axtel, et. al, 1996), it is probably more prudent to employ a Knight's tour approach, in which the agents are randomly sorted at the beginning of each cycle and each is given an opportunity to interact before starting through the list again.
 We have implemented a run-time feature to select either the one-at-a-time (Axelrod's original) scheduling or the tour through the list.
 In this report, we present models in which the tour approach is used.

 The number of cultural issue dimensions or topics, called "features" in the culture model, and the number of positions on each topic, called "traits" in his model, can be varied.
-Axelrod observed that when the number of traits is small, then the system-wide homogenization tendency is the greatest, while raising the number of traits tends to lead to the formation of homogeneous subgroups.
+Axelrod observed that when the number of traits is small, then the system-wide homogenization tendency is the greatest, while raising the number of traits may allow the formation of homogeneous subgroups.
+When there are many possible traits, the chance that two randomly chosen agents will find something in common is lower, and thus diversity is preserved by preventing interation.
 We have chosen to focus most of our attention on the difficult case, one in which there is a small number of traits.

-We have also introduced some new tools for measurement of conditions within the simulation itself.
+This model also introduces some new tools for measurement of conditions within the simulation itself.
 Axelrod's ideas of zone and region do not extend to the general settings that we explore in extensions of the model, so new measures of diversity are required.

 We have created "objective" (aggregate level) and "subjective" (agent level) indicators of diversity.
-Objectively, we tally the features of the agents to measure the average and variance of opinion on each feature.
+On the objective side, it is possible to tally the features of the agents.
+This allows calculation of summary measures, such as the average and variance of each feature.
 We also calculate a system-wide diversity measure called entropy, which is also sometimes called Shannon's information index.
 That is a normed measure that is equal to 0 if all objects in a set are identical and 1 if every possible type is equally represented in the set (Shannon, 1949; Balch, 2000).
-If there are F different features (issue dimensions) and there are T different traits (positions) for each feature, then the number of possible issue stances is T^F .
-If the proportion agents holding a given set of positions is p_j , then the normed total entropy is given by:
+If there are F different features (issue dimensions) and there are T different traits (positions) for each feature, then the number of possible issue stances is $T^F$ .
+If the proportion agents holding a given set of positions is $p_i$ , then the normed total entropy is given by: